-Generally, this study aims were to criticize and analyze the patterns of cultural heritage of megalithm traditional village-Bena, the perception's of international and domestic tourists towards the cultural heritage of megalithic traditional village Bena as a touristic.
-The traditional village that is 'nua,' located in Tiworiwu Village, Jerebu'u District, Ngada Regency, East Nusa Tenggara, Central Flores.
-The atraction asset of megalithic tradisional village is a traditional wooden house with tached roof.
-The traditional wooden houses have function as a livingroom for clan's gathering as well as a homestay for tourists.
-This cultural heritage is still well preserved and the oldest among other traditional villages as representation of Indonesia's cultural assets that are still active and has its existance nowadays (living heritage).
 The existence of traditional villages as heirs, conservationists, as well as perpetrators of local wisdom, has the potential to maintain cultural identity and build awareness of cultural diversity in Indonesia.
-Beside it is being a national identity, cultural asset can also carry the economic benefits because, since it is of of the attractions of cultural tourism.
+Beside it is being a national identity, cultural asset can also carry the economic benefits because, since it is one of the attractions of cultural tourism.
 Cultural tourism is an experience for urban tourists to experience new things and enjoy the sensation of being in a real and authentic place (Pedersen, 2002).
-The excessesive use of culture as tourism consumption can result the cultural erosion which is able to reduce the aesthetics of products and traditions, furthermore the nature damaged.
-This superficial assumptions is lack of common sense, since the meaning of cultural products will not be damaged, since the tourists are accustomed to accepting them, even products can be considered to be authentic, as long as their characteristics are considered authentic, while they have been exposed by commodification transformation (Urry, 1995; Cohen, 1988; Burns dan Holden, 1995).
-Cohen (1998) supported that the authenticity needed to satisfy tourists, in turn, it depends on the depth of tourist experience desired by each tourist, since qualified tourists don't really need the depth.
+The excessive use of culture as touristic consumption can result in cultural erosion which may reduce the aesthetics of products and traditions, furthermore it may damage nature as well.
+This superficial assumption lacked common sense, since the meaning of cultural products will not be damaged, since the tourists are accustomed to accepting them, even products can be authentic, as long as their characteristics are considered authentic, while they have been exposed by commodification transformation (Urry, 1995; Cohen, 1988; Burns dan Holden, 1995).
+Cohen (1998) supported that the authenticity needed to satisfy tourists, in turn, depends on the depth of tourist experience desired by each tourist, since qualified tourists don't really need the depth.